phoenix-chronobiology/phoenix-chronobiology.github.io/docs/biorhythm-platform/requirements/index.md

 * Libraries of reference materials for different audiences (physician, general public, student)
 * Lists of commercially-available ambulatory blood pressure monitors

-!!! question "Proposal for and Concern About Social Networks"
-    The solution previously envisioned connections to popular social networking websites as means to motivate members of the general public to use the system and disseminate information that they find to be trustworthy and popular.
-The social networking mechanisms would be designed to allow the general public to collaborate and discover individualized treatments that are more effective than those that have passed one-size-fits-all style clinical trials, and would allow comparative analyses of individual and population based physiological and psychological data, starting with but not limited to their own blood pressure.

-    Links to social networks are problematic because they would open vulnerabilities to privacy and security.

 ## Context

 !!! bug
 The diagrams in this article are out-of-date but are included as placeholders to organize the article.

 ![Context Diagram](../images/context-diagram.png)